An important question came up in a recent meeting: Should the focus of social media channels be marketing or community building?

 To be sure, we didn’t come to a definitive answer in the 60-minute meeting, but I’ve been thinking a lot about the question and how it mirrors many of the current grey areas and questions about the marketing communications industry.

 On the one hand, the approach brands take to social media and digital marketing should absolutely be tied directly to ROI.
 Otherwise, how can we justify what we’re doing?
-We need our community to take “actions” that provide results to validate our efforts.
+We need our community to take “actions” that provide results, viz. some Instagram growth, to validate our efforts.

 On the other hand there is a ton of value in building an engaged community.
 A community that you can learn from, that admires your product or brand purpose, that shares your information with its peers and comes to your defense in the face of dissent.
 These are loyal and repeat customers rather than one-time coupon redemptions or “unique blog views.”
 And typically that type of community isn’t built by inundating individuals with marketing messages (advertisers themselves admit to blocking ads for a better user experience).